Kat632/watchyouwant/README.md

 - Approve or delete blog comments.
 - Delete reviews.

-The homepage gives the user plenty of choices to browse watches by specific category, or to view all products, either by way of the navbar dropdowns or by clicking on one of the choices in the coloured boxes.
-If the user scrolls down further, they can immediately see anything in the "featured" category of products.

-The checkout page features the ability to pay by Stripe in order for the user to make a purchase.

-A logged in user can also leave reviews for products and leave a comment on blog posts.

-A user can also sign up to the newsletter.

 ## Purpose

 The app is designed as a e-commerce application that encourages the users to purchase one of the products on the website and the watch restoration blog gives users the opportunity to engage with the website.